Articles on: Stage Documentation

 To make a panorama the room reference panorama, select it from the image list, and then hit MAKE REFERENCE in the helper panel.
 The R icon should appear on the tile to indicate that this image is now the reference.

-The helper panel now enables the reference panorama tools.
+Once a panorama is set to be the Reference Panorama, the helper panel now enables the reference panorama tools.

 Aligning the Reference Panorama